Norbertine Formation Program

-The first year of the novitiate is characterized by a period of prayer and reflection and a deliberate effort to live a communal, consecrated life.
-The point of the first year experience is for the frater or brother to begin a process of determining the “fit” of his calling with the reality of Norbertine life.
+The first year of the novitiate is characterized by a period of prayer, reflection and a deliberate effort to live a communal, consecrated life.

 The first part of the first year of the novitiate is a hermitage period.
 The hermitage period is primarily a time for the novice to deepen his discernment, explore the landscape of Norbertine life in community, and evaluate the unique call he has received.
-This hermitage experience requires the frater or brother to withdraw from his former life.
-In order for this to be accomplished, the frater or brother is asked to focus on his relationship with his confreres and with God—re-orienting his life around a communal and particularly Norbertine center.
+This hermitage experience invites the novice to withdraw a bit from his former life.
+In order for this to be accomplished, the novice is asked to focus on his relationship with his confreres and with God—re-orienting his life around a communal and particularly Norbertine center.

-Each frater or brother is required to make an annual retreat, which provides a means to develop and integrate the spiritual, emotional, physical, and intellectual dimensions of his life.
-These insights are shared with his spiritual director and the novice master on a regular basis.
+- Each novice makes an annual retreat, which provides a means to develop and integrate the spiritual, emotional, physical, and intellectual dimensions of his life.

 Second Year of the Novitiate